whitakk/gatsby-whitakk/content/pages/sports.md

 My research paper, "Does a 'coattail effect' influence the valuation of players in the Major League Baseball draft?", was accepted for publication and a poster at the 2013 MIT Sloan Sports Analytics Conference.
 [You can read the paper here](/media/Kevin_Whitaker_SSAC_2013.pdf).

+#### Risk Preferences and Wage Determination in MLB (2013)

+My Princeton senior thesis, "Risk Preferences and Wage Determination in the Major League Baseball Labor Market," empirically studied the impact of volatility on players' salaries in free agency.
+Using a sample of 1,599 contracts signed from 1993-2012, MLB teams were found to pay a premium for players with more volatility, indicating that they are risk-seeking, but only for short-term contracts.
+[You can read the paper here](/media/THESIS-FINAL.pdf).

 #### Princeton Alumni Weekly (2010-20)

 I was a student contributor to PAW from 2011-13 writing weekly columns and regular magazine features on Princeton sports, and have since then occasionally contributed articles on Princeton football and basketball.
 You can find [my author archive here](https://paw.princeton.edu/search/site/%2522By%2520Kevin%2520Whitaker%2520%25E2%2580%259913%2522) and some recent or favorite articles below: